Kids Getting Too Big: Obesity Rates Among Our Young'uns

 How Common is it for Kids in the US to be Heavier than They Should Be:

-The Centers for Disease Control and Prevention (CDC): The CDC is the top dog when it comes to health info in the US, especially when we’re talking about kids packing on the pounds.
-You can find a whole lot of info and resources on their website about this issue, including:
+The Centers for Disease Control and Prevention (CDC): It’s the go-to source for info in the US, especially when it comes to kids gaining extra weight.
+You’ll find plenty of details and resources on its website about this topic, including:

 Childhood Obesity Facts: